ajaymehul/rust-shenanigans/README.md

 I tried utlizing the `break` return functionality to by creating a `loop` as the return statement.
 So that `loop` is the return expression, and what the `break` returns ends up bubbling out of the entire function's return.
 Some edgy syntax, nice!!

+Alright, apparently there'something called 'ownership' that's unique to Rust.
+That's what's up.
+Let's take a break & have some dinner, and then we'll get back to it.